 What needs to be considered during implementation?

 Data quality is the foundation of the process.
-Article master data should be stored cleanly in the craftsman software.
-This means that the article number must contain a unique number.
-The manufacturer’s article number or the EAN number can be used here.
-This is important so that the items can be identified via the interface.
+Clean article master data should be stored in the craftsman software.
+This means that the article number must be unique.
+The manufacturer’s article number or the EAN number can be used for this purpose.
+This is important so that the articles can be identified via the interface.

 It is also important to look at the processes and objectives .
 Not every option that can be implemented with this interface is relevant for your company.
 The individual steps need to be defined before the technical implementation.